inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 I see a good al of talk from Washington about lowering taxes.
 I hope they do get 'em lowered down enough so people can afford to pay 'em.
 		-- The Best of Will Rogers
 Be  of strong drink.
-It can  you shoot at tax collectors and miss.
+It can   shoot at tax collectors and miss.
 		-- Lazarus Long, "Time Enough for Love"
 "Yes, and I feel bad about renring their useless carci into dogfood..."
 -- Badger comics
-I disagree with what you say, but will fend to the ath your right to tell such LIES!
+I disagree with what  say, but will fend to the ath r right to tell such LIES!
 Mac Beer: At first, came only a 16-oz. can, but now comes in a 32-oz. can.
 Consired by many to be a "light" beer.
 All the cans look intical.
-When you take one from the fridge, it opens itself.
+When  take one from the fridge, it opens itself.
 The ingredients list is not on the can.
-If you call to ask about the ingredients, you  told that "you don't need to know."
-A notice on the si reminds you to drag your empties to the trashcan.
+If  call to ask about the ingredients,   told that " don't need to know."
+A notice on the si reminds  to drag r empties to the trashcan.
 Whoever tells a lie cannot be re in heart -- and only the re in heart can  a good soup.
 		-- Ludwig Van Beethoven